Credit score

 Example

-When applying for a loan, the applicant's credit score is often a critical factor in the lender's decision.
-A high credit score, typically derived from factors such as payment history, outstanding debt, and length of credit history, indicates that the applicant has managed their finances responsibly and is more likely to repay the loan on time.
-In contrast, a low credit score may result in less favorable loan terms or even denial of the loan application.
+When someone applies for a loan, their credit score is often a key input in the lender’s decision.
+A high credit score, usually based on factors such as payment history, outstanding debt, and length of credit history, suggests the applicant has managed credit responsibly and is more likely to repay on time.
+A low credit score can lead to less favorable loan terms or a rejected application.